LumenfuchsStudios/Dummy/USAGE.md

 #### dummy.spawn_under_skylight (Default: `false`)

-If enabled and `dummy.natural_spawning` is also set to `true`, the Dummy is able to spawn in blocks with no cover above it (i.e. directly exposed to the sky / under skylight).
-This mainly allows the Dummy to spawn on the world's surface as opposed to only within caves or under trees or similar.
+If enabled and `dummy.natural_spawning` is also set to `true`, the Dummy is able to spawn in blocks with no cover above it (i.e. directly exposed to the sky).
+This mainly allows the Dummy to spawn on the world's surface as opposed to only within caves or under unlit structures.

-The player must still not be under skylight for the spawning timer to be actually triggered; It does, however, allow scenarios such as the Dummy spawning in the surface while the player is inside a poorly lit house, under a tree, or within a cave entrance.
+The player still must not be under skylight for the game to attempt a Dummy spawning; It does, however, allow for more spawn opportunities, and brings the Dummy a bit closer (but never truly) to how regular hostile mobs spawn in the regular game.

 ## Performance